top of page

 Enter ReelChat.

-After years of therapy and rediscovery, I knew it was time to give back.
-It was time to help other women gain their power back and rediscover their voices.
-It was time to create a community of authentic women who were ready to ditch the highlight reel.
-ReelChat was born in February of 2021.
-ReelChat was developed by the guiding principles of trust, open-mindedness, and acceptance.
-This tribe exists to support and uplift fellow “chatters” and provides a safe place to voice your struggles and seek guidance from others who have experienced the same.
-From fitness and organization to anxiety and depression, ReelChat will cover a wide variety of topics aimed to help women who are looking for the tools to improve their life.
+After years of therapy and self-discovery, I felt a deep calling to give back.
+It was time to empower other women to reclaim their strength and rediscover their voices.
+I envisioned a community of genuine women ready to move beyond superficiality aka ditch the highlight reel.
+Thus, ReelChat was founded in February 2021, built on the core principles of trust, open-mindedness, and acceptance.
+This community is designed to support and uplift fellow “chatters,” creating a safe space for sharing struggles and seeking guidance from those who have walked similar paths.
+Covering a diverse range of topics from fitness and organization to anxiety and depression, ReelChat aims to provide women with the tools they need to enhance their lives.

 Together in solidarity, we are stronger, we are braver, we are wiser.